-Fu Manju: Kyoto’s Anko-Stuffed Wheat Gluten Cake
+Fu Manju: Anko-Stuffed Wheat Gluten Cake from Kyoto

-In many cases, the main ingredient of the dough is wheat flour and according to the variety, other ingredients, such as brown sugar and baking soda, are added.
+But the main ingredient is mostly wheat flour, to which ingredients, such as brown sugar and baking soda, are added.

-Fu-Manju is made of Nama-Fu, but as with typical Manju buns, the wheat gluten cake is stuffed with Anko sweet red bean paste.
+Fu Manju is made with Nama-Fu.
+But as with regular Manju, the cake is stuffed with sweet red bean paste or Anko.